Jeanmenezzes/web_project01/README.md

 # web_project01
-This is my fisrt web project made with Node.js (express, sequelize, handlebars), and MySQL
+This is my fisrt web project made with Node.js (express, sequelize, handlebars), and MySQL.